carsonak/bigint_calc/README.md

 Where ***sign*** is either "**+**" for addition, "**-**" for subtration, "**x**" for multiplication "**/**" for division or "**%**" for modulus.

-Calling **./math** with no arguments or incorrect arguments will cause some helpful text to be printed on the terminal.
+Calling **./math** with no arguments or incorrect arguments will cause the program to abort and print out an error message.
 The program requires atleast two arguments in order to start processing input.

 ## TODO